zoopdoop/dotlit/README.md

 ```

 ### Simple Named Code Blocks Example
-Imagine you are writing a simple tutorial about creating the "Hello, world!" code.
-You could extract your code from your tutorial as you
+Imagine you are writing a simple tutorial about creating the "Hello, world!" code shown above.
+If you do it as a dotlit file you can extract your code
-write it to make sure it compiles and your reader could extract it later to get the hello.c file themselves.
-You could also render the
+from your tutorial as you write it to make sure it compiles and your reader could extract it later to get the code without copying and pasting.
-dotlit file as HTML and deliver it along with the extracted files.
+You could also render the dotlit file as HTML and deliver it along with the extracted files.

 ---------------------------------------